 - a computer connected to a computer network that is capable of communicating with a person or device outside the prison

-It’s common for this offense to occur when an inmate’s family or friends visit him/her at the prison or sends him/her a package through the mail.
-Moapa criminal defense attorney Michael Becker provides an example:
+It’s common for this offense to occur when an inmate’s family or friends visit them at the prison or send them a package through the mail.

 It’s irrelevant in the above scenario that Steve didn’t mean to break any law.
 Merely the act of intentionally giving a phone to a prisoner for any reason is sufficient to invite criminal prosecution under NRS 212.165.

 Note that it’s also a crime in Nevada merely to carry a telecommunications device into a prison whether or not an inmate gets a hold of it.
-Furthermore, a person can be convicted of this crime even if he/she didn’t mean to take the phone into a prison.
-Reno criminal defense attorney Neil Shouse explains:
+Furthermore, a person can be convicted of this crime even if they didn’t mean to take the phone into a prison.

 It doesn’t matter in the above example that Dan brought the phone into prison by mistake . . . it’s not necessary for the prosecution to prove that he intentionally kept the phone on his person in prison.
 It also doesn’t matter that no prisoner got a hold of the phone.
 Simply bringing a phone onto prison grounds is an offense in Nevada.